How to Pack for Bikepacking: 6 Expert Packing Tips You Need to Know

 Go with what feels right for your bike and riding style.
 Test your setup a few days before a big trip to make sure the weight distribution feels comfortable.

-Make sure the bag you use for electronics is completely waterproof.
+Make sure the bag used for electronics is fully waterproof.

-Also, be cautious of bags labeled “water-resistant” — they can handle light rain, but won’t protect your electronics in heavy rain.
+Be cautious with bags labeled water resistant, they can handle light rain but they will not protect your electronics in heavy rains.

-If your current bag isn’t fully waterproof, you can place your electronics in a smaller waterproof bag inside your existing bag.
+If your current bag is not fully waterproof, you can also place electronics in a smaller waterproof bag inside the main bag.

 How to pack for bikepacking bag layout guide tips

-One of the most important bikepacking packing tips is to keep heavy items low and centered on your bike.
+Maybe the most important bikepacking packing tip is to keep heavy items low and centered on the bike.

-However, if you put too much weight high up in a bag or at the handlebar, the bike becomes harder to control and will feel unstable.
+Putting too much weight high up or on the handlebars makes the bike harder to control and less stable.

-Therefore, by keeping the weight near the middle of the frame, your bicycle will be more smooth and easier to handle.
+Keeping the weight near the middle of the frame helps the bike feel smoother and easier to handle.

 With heavy gear I mean: